 The type and size of signage allowed on commercial properties varies by location and use.
 Section 26-709 of the City Code determines which types of signs are permitted based on the use of the property.
 Section 26-710 determines the standards for permanent signs.
 All permanent signs require building permits.
 Painted signs and window signs that are proposed separately from a larger sign package require a zoning permit.
 Please contact the Planning Division at 303-235-2846 if you have questions about a specific location or sign type.

-A pre-application conference is required for all potential land use cases, except variances, and building permits for commercial or multi-family construction.
-The purpose of these meetings is to provide an opportunity for potential development applicants to discuss land use proposal with various city staff persons from the Community Development and Public Works departments.
+A pre-application conference is required for all potential land use cases except variances, plus building permits for commercial or multi-unit residential construction.
+The purpose of these meetings is to provide an opportunity for potential development applicants to discuss land use proposal with various city staff persons from the Community Development Department.
 While city staff cannot predict the outcome of any land use development application, they can respond as to process and feasibility of approval.
 Pre-application meetings are held each week on Thursday afternoons.

 A zone change protest is a formal, written protest regarding a proposed zone change which can be submitted by adjacent property owners within 100 feet of the subject property.
 A valid protest that meets the ownership and geographic requirements of the code and charter will change the voting requirement needed to approve a zone change ordinance.
 Without a protest, a zone change ordinance requires at least five (5) positive votes for approval; with a protest, a zone change ordinance requires at least six (6) positive votes (a “super majority”) for approval.
 Learn more about the requirements and process associated with a zone change protest.
 Please note that zone change protests should be submitted via email to [email protected] while City Hall is closed to the public and public meetings take place virtually because of the COVID-19 pandemic.